jesse1983/temperature-music/README.md

 ### NestJS

 Focused on SOLID architecture, NestJS is an excellent choice for a scalable, modularized application with Convention-Over-Configuration.

+### JWT

+JSON Web Token is a Stateless Authentication better for scalable applications, where servers can avoid querying the database for user details on every request, improving performance.

 ### Eslint